Mazid2003/Bingo-game-using-react-Player-vs-Computer/README.md

 ![screenshot_2025-05-13_10-03-06](https://github.com/user-attachments/assets/d91be317-748d-46bd-b343-345dcfef26b4)

+**🎯 Future Improvements**

+🔹 Add a single-player mode against an AI opponent.

+🔹 Implement multiplayer support using WebSockets.

+🔹 Improve UI with animations and sound effects.

 **🏆 Want to Try It Out?**

 You can fork & clone this project from GitHub and play Bingo against an AI opponent!